 The received frame is sent back, after modifying a few fields, using the call fnSendIP().
-I don't want to go into details about how the IP frame I constructed - you can see this in detail by stepping into the routine and observing what happens - but I should mention how the frame is sent out over the Ethernet since this is again a low level part which uses the LM3SXXXX registers again.
-Very briefly you should understand that the LM3SXXXX has an TX FIFO to which the frame has to be passed to.
-The data is first set up in memory to respect the ICMP, IP and Ethernet layers as we observed in the received message and, once completely ready, the transmission is activated by passing it to the FIFO in the routine fnStartEthTx () and setting the transmit bit (NEWTX) in MACTR.
+I don't want to go into details about how the IP frame I constructed - you can see this in detail by stepping into the routine and observing what happens - but I should mention how the frame is sent out over the Ethernet since this is again a low level part which uses the LPC23XX registers again.
+Very briefly you should understand that the LPC23XX has been set up with a number of transmission buffers (LAN_TX_BUF_COUNT in app_hw_LPC23XX.h) into which the data is copied.
+The data is set up to respect the ICMP, IP and Ethernet layers as we observed in the received message and, once completely ready, the transmission is activated.

-Since the transmission activation takes place in the file LM3SXXXX.c in the function fnStartEthTx() so search for it and set a break point there.
+This transmission activation takes place in the file LPC23XX.c in the function fnStartEthTx() so search for it and set a break point there.
 Once the program reaches this point it will stop and you can see which registers are set up and verify that all is correct.